Generalised polynomials and integer powers: Recurrence theorem

-In the rare cases when we need to track dependence on $\cD$, we write $\cG^q_p[\cD]$, $\cH^q_p[\cD]$, etc., but we try to avoid this rather cumbersome piece of notation.
-(This happens primarily in Section \ref{ssec:recurrent-induction} where we make use of the inductive assumption).
-It follows directly from the definitions have the chain of inclusions
+\begin{remark} \begin{enumerate}[wide] \item In the rare cases when we need to track dependence on $\cD$, we write $\cH^q_p[\cD]$, $\cG^q_p[\cD]$, etc., but we try to avoid this rather cumbersome piece of notation.
+(This happens primarily in Section \ref{ssec:recurrent-induction} where we make use of the inductive assumption.) \item For any $a \in \cG^q_p$, the vectors $v$ and $w_m$ ($m \in \NN$) are uniquely determined by conditions \ref{it:2:A} and \ref{it:2:C}.
+For fixed $p \sim q \in \KN$, this gives rise to the maps